badboy/fnordig.de/_posts/2021-04-16-rustc-ios-and-an-m1.md

 because you can have each architecture only once (the `arm64` part in there).
 That's what Carthage and others stumbled over.

-Again Apple prepared for that and for a long time they want you to use [XCFramework bundles][XCFramework bundles][^6].
+Again Apple prepared for that and for a long time they have wanted you to use [XCFramework bundles][XCFramework bundles][^6].
 Carthage just didn't used to support that.
 The [0.37.0 release][carthage release] fixed that.